Hotels near Meiji Shrine

 About Meiji Shrine

-The Meiji Shrine in Tokyo is a serene oasis dedicated to Emperor Meiji and Empress Shoken, surrounded by a lush forest in the heart of the bustling city.
+The Meiji Shrine in Tokyo is a serene oasis dedicated to Emperor Meiji and Empress Shoken, surrounded by a lush forest in the heart of the lively city.
 This Shinto shrine, completed in 1920, offers a peaceful retreat where visitors can experience traditional Japanese culture and nature.
 The expansive grounds, covering 170 acres, are home to over 100,000 trees donated from across Japan, creating a tranquil atmosphere that feels worlds away from urban life.

 Frequently asked questions